 Using the same colour, you can also sweep some of that brightness on that strip of skin between your transition shade and your browbone.

-This creates the illusion that your browbone is more defined, which once again makes your eyes look more deep set.
+This creates the illusion that your browbone is more defined, which once again makes your eyes look more deep-set.

 Blend the heck out of everything

 If you’ve read any of our other basic tutorials, you might notice this as a trend.
-You absolutely cannot learn how to apply eyeshadows if you don’t know how to blend properly, and that also applies for all other areas of makeup.
+You absolutely cannot learn how to apply eyeshadows if you don’t know how to blend properly, and that also applies to all other areas of makeup.